FIE Basic Level 1

 Identifying Emotions: learning the language of emotions, understanding emotions in self and others and understanding emotions generated in social situations.

-Compare and Discover the Absurd A & B: learning to develop spontaneous comparative behaviour.
-Improving perception, precision and the ability to establish relationships.
+Compare and Discover the Absurd: learning to develop spontaneous comparative behaviour.

 Download sample Feuerstein Training FIE Basic Level 1 Course Evaluations [PDF].

 To find out about upcoming training opportunities, see the Training page.